 Photography in my life has evolved from curious-oriented experiments to a full-blown passion, one I want to pursue as a life career.
 I have explored many types of photography: animals, landscapes, portraits, events, and street photography.

 Now what I enjoy the most is giving powerful meaning to my photography.

-I’ve visited and have taken pictures in Colombia, Thailand, Vietnam, Hong Kong, Mexico, California, Hawaii and many other places.
+I’ve visited and have taken pictures in Colombia, Thailand, Vietnam, Hong Kong, Mexico, California, Hawaii, Barcelona, and many other places.
 Through my photographs, I was selected to be a teen contributing photographer for the fStop Foundation.